OfficeDev/Project-docs-pr/project/api/DraftAssignmentCollection.md

 #### <a name="Remove_[DraftAssignment]_DraftAssignment.md__assignment_"></a>Remove([DraftAssignment](DraftAssignment.md) assignment)

-Removes the specified draft assignment from the collection.
+Removes the specified [DraftAssignment](DraftAssignment.md) from the collection.

 ##### Syntax